dharmafly/noodle/README.md

 First recreate the link between your project and `dharmafly-docs`

-`git remote ...`
+`git remote add dharmafly-docs git@github.com:dharmafly/dharmafly-docs.git`

-Then pull from Dharmafly Docs
+Making sure you are in your project's gh-page branch, pull from the Dharmafly Docs master branch

 `git pull origin dharmafly-docs-master`

-You may find conflicts in your documentation...
+You may find minor merge conflicts occur.
+This would more than likely be in the _config.yml.
+This is because it is a file implementers edit but is prone to development changes.

 How can I update the styling or format of all Dharmafly project websites?